coldblaze/docker-keras/README.md

 ### X11 ssh forwading

-You need XWindow system(like XQuartz for macOS, VNC for MS Windows, or XWindow desktop manager for Linux) on your computer.
+You need XWindow system(like XQuartz for macOS or XWindow desktop manager for Linux) on your computer.

 Make ssh connection to the container.
 ```bash